tripledoublev/global-dialogues/README.md

 The PRI is a composite score that assesses participant response quality and reliability.
 It combines multiple signals including duration, response quality tags, universal disagreement rates, and consensus voting patterns.
 For detailed documentation, see [PRI_GUIDE.md](Data/Documentation/PRI_GUIDE.md).

+## Web Interface

+An interactive web experience has been created to explore the Global Dialogues data through a narrative engine.
+The web interface features:

+- **Narrative Explorer**: An immersive storytelling experience that presents survey themes and insights
+- **Responsive Design**: Works across desktop and mobile devices

+To access the web interface, open `index.html` in your browser.
+The interface loads data and provides an alternative way to engage with the survey results beyond traditional analysis tools.